The Best Restaurants In Winchester

 Ideal for sophisticated Spanish tapas in a charming market town setting…

-Just a short drive from Winchester in the picturesque town of Alresford, Pulpo Negro has held its Michelin Bib Gourmand since 2014 – a testament to founders Marie-Lou and Andres Alemany’s vision of bringing authentic Spanish cuisine to Hampshire’s watercress capital.
+Just a short drive from Winchester in picturesque Alresford, Pulpo Negro has held its Michelin Bib Gourmand since 2014.
+Founders Marie-Lou and Andres Alemany bring authentic Spanish cuisine to Hampshire’s watercress capital.

-The menu reads like a love letter to Spanish gastronomy, starting with impeccable jamón ibérico from Castro y González (£12 for 25g, £24 for 50g).
-Their namesake Galician octopus adobado (£20) is a masterclass in cooking the tentacled one until tender, and the gambas al ajillo arrive sizzling boisterously in garlic-infused oil.
-For something more substantial, the BBQ seabass on the bone comes barmarked and handsome, adorned with smoked harissa and preserved lemon for a little extra energy.
+The menu reads like a love letter to Spanish gastronomy, starting with impeccable jamón ibérico from Castro y González.
+Their namesake Galician octopus adobado is a masterclass in cooking the tentacled one until tender, and the gambas al ajillo arrive sizzling boisterously in garlic-infused oil.
+The BBQ seabass on the bone comes barmarked and handsome, adorned with smoked harissa and preserved lemon for a little extra energy.

-The classics are done right here – start with pan con tomate and plate of pert boquerones before moving onto heartier, more leftfield dishes like corn-fed chicken thighs with Navarra chickpeas and dukkah.
-The kitchen’s commitment to premium ingredients stretches beyond their jamon selection, and shines in dishes like their large Scottish langoustines with sobrasada negra and oloroso butter; a superb dish if ever there was one.
+The classics are done right – pan con tomate and plate of pert boquerones before moving onto heartier, more leftfield dishes like corn-fed chicken thighs with Navarra chickpeas and dukkah.
+The kitchen’s commitment to premium ingredients shines in large Scottish langoustines with sobrasada negra and oloroso butter; a superb dish if ever there was one.

-Open Wednesday to Saturday for lunch (12-3pm) and dinner (5:30-11pm, 5-11pm Friday and Saturday).
-The intimate dining room fills up quickly, so booking ahead is essential, particularly for weekend services.
+Open Wednesday to Saturday, lunch from noon to 3pm and dinner from 5pm to 11pm.
+The intimate dining room fills quickly, so booking ahead is essential.

 Though it’s not exactly in the city, it’s certainly one of the best restaurants in the wider Winchester area.
 Christ, that’s a clumsy sounding phrase.